Gay marriage supporter wins Costa Rica presidency

 The Supreme Electoral Council said that with 95 percent of ballots counted late Sunday, Carlos Alvarado had 60.8 percent of the votes, and evangelical Fabricio Alvarado of the National Restoration party had 39.2 percent.
 The two men are not related.

-Carlos Alvarado, who finished second to get the final spot in the runoff, spoke in favor of letting gays wed.
+Carlos Alvarado, who finished second to get the final spot in the runoff, spoke in favor of letting gay people wed.

 “Let’s celebrate our 200 years of Independence with a government worthy and up to date with the times,” Carlos Alvarado tweeted.
-“Today, the world is watching us and we sent a beautiful democratic message.”
+“Today, the world is watching us and we sent a beautiful democratic message,” he added in another post.

 “We are not sad, because we made history, because our message touched the country’s deepest nerves,” he said.